josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🍾_Sèvres_Systems_Inelegance/📜_Historical_Context/README.md

 > final interpretations.

 The wider cluster intentionally layers:
-- 🌸 Containment Studies,
+- 🌸 Containment Dynamics,
-- 🧄 Exousiología,
+- 🧄 Exousiological Dynamics,
-- and 🦑 CRAKEN analysis
+- and 🦑 CRAKEN Cartography
 on top of the historical terrain established here.

 The aim is therefore not merely: